william-hu-codes/react-audubon/README.md

 > ### Why Use Multiple API Calls?
 >
 > Maybe it seems like it's inefficient to make another call to the API.
 Most times it's not, and it also provides a better user experience!
 Using this approach means that users can bookmark a "page" or share a url via social media or email for a specific "page".
-Because every component is completely self-contained and responsible for getting it's own data, everything works perfectly when the bookmarked or shared link is visited!
+Because every component is completely self-contained and responsible for getting its own data, everything works perfectly when the bookmarked or shared link is visited!

 ## Bonus: